This website may contain affiliate links and we may be compensated (at no cost to you!).

 3. Royal Gorge Bridge

-There are several star attractions on this jeep tour, but one of them has to be the Royal Gorge Bridge.
+There are several star attractions on this Royal Gorge Jeep tour, but one of them has to be the Royal Gorge Bridge.

 The highest suspension bridge in the world sits at near 1,000 feet above the canyon floor.